carcasonne/ChittyChat/README.md

 This project was created for the course Distributed Systems at the IT University of Copenhagen.

 This is a chat service written in golang with a single server handling all the client requests, which can be run on your local machine.
+The client and server communicate via gRPC implemented with protobuf.

 ## To run